-My name is Sam Stites – I'm a Ph.D. student at the Northeastern PRL studying Bayesian inference and the semantics of probabilistic programming languages.
-Prior to starting my Ph.D. program, one of my more successful endeavors has been writing the Haskell bindings to PyTorch, called Hasktorch.
+My name is Sam Stites – I'm a Ph.D. student at the Northeastern PRL studying Bayesian inference and the semantics of probabilistic programming languages (PPLs).
+Before joining the PRL in 2022 I was part of the data@NU lab researching deep probabilistic programming.
+Prior to starting my Ph.D. program I was in industry for a 7-year stretch.
+I wrote Hasktorch, the Haskell bindings to PyTorch.

-In my research, I study how composing probabilistic languages with different semantic domains can result in flexible probabilistic inference that can overcome any shortcomings found in a language on its own.
-More broadly, I'm interested in semantics, type theory, and formal verification; I often find myself typing away in an Agda file, against my better judgment.
+In my ongoing research, I study the interoperation between different probabilistic languages which live in different semantic domains.
+The result of this is a flexible inference strategy that can overcome shortcomings found in each individual language, so long as we maintain certain safety properties.
+More broadly, I'm interested in semantics, type theory, and formal verification; I often find myself typing away in an Agda file just to make sense of things.

-Contact: The best way to contact me is by email, just apply ROT13 to the
+Contact: The best way to contact me is by email.
+Apply ROT13 to the

 following: [email protected]